owenwilderfox/JobPlacementDashboard/README.md

 ![](3562.PNG)

 ### Edit DeleteConfirmed Method on the JPStudentController: Deletion of JPStudent Also Deletes Associated JPChecklist
 For this story, I edited the DeleteConfirmed Method on the JPStudentController so that it would also find the associated JPChecklist for that student and delete it at as well.
 To test this, I originally researched and wrote a seed method for the database, believing that I was unable to add students until another teammember finished writing a loosely related User/Admin roles story.
-Ultimately, however, I found that I was able to by-pass this by entering an alternative view.
+Ultimately, however, I found that I was able to by-pass this by entering an alternative view and testing went quickly after that.

 ![](jpchecklist.png)